NicoloCavalli95horses/KMS-web-testing/01 Notes/white-box testing.md

 | **Tags** | #definition      |
 ## Definition

-The White Box Test method is the one that looks at the code and structure of the product to be tested and uses that knowledge to perform the tests.
-This method is used in the [[unit testing ]]phase, although it can also occur in other stages such as [[integration testing]] ones.
+Dealing with a "white box" implies having complete access to the [[SUT (system under test)]]: it is possible to look at the code and structure of the product and to use that knowledge to perform the tests.

+White box testing is used in the [[unit testing ]]phase, although it can also occur in other stages such as [[integration testing]] ones.
 For the execution of this method, the tester or the person who will use this method ==must have extensive knowledge of the technology used to develop the program.==

 **Key features:**
 - it takes in consideration unique characteristics of a software